What is the opportunity?

 – Licensed Professional Engineer (PE) preferred

-– 5-10 years of engineering experience preferred, with a minimum of 2 years in project management and in managing teams
+– 5-10 years of engineering experience preferred, with a minimum of 2 years in project management

 – Knowledgeable skills with office computer programs (Microsoft Word, Excel, Outlook) and familiarity with engineering programs such as AutoCAD, EPANET, Microsoft Project, etc.